WEEE-Open/tarallo/README.md

 Install Vagrant and Ansible (it's required to provision the VM), then run:

 	make vm
-	vagrant up

-and it will install a Vagrant plugin and Ansible roles.
+this will install a Vagrant plugin and Ansible roles.
 If you want to do that manually check the `Makefile` to see what's needed, since all plugins go *outside of the project directory* (probably somewhere in your home directory).

-Once plugins are installed you can just run:
+Then do:

 	vagrant up

 and you will get: